tommyxchow/zeal/README.md

 # Zeal

 Zeal was a semester-long project completed as part of the [CSE442: Software Engineering course](https://cse442.com/) at the University at Buffalo.
-With great emphasis on agile practices and efficient team coordination, we were able to finish 2 weeks early and achieve the highest possible grade.
+With great emphasis on Agile practices and efficient team coordination, we were able to finish 2 weeks early and achieve the highest possible grade.

-[Check out the live demo on Heroku!](https://zeal5.herokuapp.com/) (Note: Due to Heroku's free tier, the site may take a minute to wake from sleep.)

 ## What is Zeal?
 (Pitch)